 - page title (text of the

-- “Forget about the page” to remove current page from browser’s history (analog of “Delete This Page” command of context menu of a link in results of search in browser’s history in the “Library” window or pressing the Delete key on the corresponding item of the autocomplete list of the location bar);
+- “Forget the page” to remove current page from browser’s history.
+Works similarly to the “Delete This Page” command of context menu of a link in results of search in browser’s history in the “Library” window or pressing the Delete key on the corresponding item of the autocomplete list of the location bar.

 - removes all pages of current site from browser’s history;